 A maximum of 20 participants will be accepted for the training program.
 Applications are be processed on a first-come, first-served basis.

 Since the Master Gardener Volunteer Program is a program of the University of Wisconsin, a criminal background check is required.
 The University of Wisconsin requires a background check of all volunteers in the University of Wisconsin System.
-You will receive information via email from the UW General Information Systems regarding the background check prior to the start of the program.
+You will receive information via email from General Information Systems (GIS) regarding the background check prior to the start of the program.